Bassui Tokusho

 1327 – 1387

-Bassui Tokushō (1327–1387) was one of the most original and compelling figures in Japanese Zen.
-Born in Sagami Province (present-day Kanagawa), he was haunted from childhood by the question of what becomes of consciousness after death.
-He refused to wear monks' robes, declined to live in temples, and wandered for years as an unaffiliated seeker — a radical stance in an era when monastic affiliation defined religious life.
-He studied under both Sōtō and Rinzai teachers, absorbing the best of each tradition while remaining stubbornly independent.
-His core question — "Who is the master that hears, sees, and knows?" — became the axis around which his entire practice and teaching revolved.
+Bassui Tokushō (拔隊得勝, 1327–1387) was a fourteenth-century Japanese Zen master in the Hottō line of Rinzai whose surviving Dharma talks, the *Wadeigassui* (和泥合水, "Mud and Water"), make him one of the most accessible voices in medieval Japanese Zen[1].
+Born in Sagami Province, he was preoccupied from childhood with the question of what becomes of consciousness after death; he refused at first to wear monks' robes or live in temples and travelled for years as an unaffiliated practitioner, studying in turn under both Sōtō and Rinzai teachers before settling on the question "Who is the master that hears, sees, and knows?" as the heart of his practice[2].

 Teachings